top of page

 Our Team

+Our student team is made up of regional teams based at individual universities and colleges.
+Each team works to unite their local community in support of rights and freedoms for people forced to flee their homes, in any way they choose.
 In addition to selling SolidariTee tees, each team organises events and campaigns ranging from conferences and bake sales to 'Dance 4 SolidariTee' club nights - you'll have lots of support, but each team is able to set their own vision for the types of activities they'd like to organise.

 The regional teams are supported by our student central team, which coordinates some core functions and builds links across the whole team.